humanalien0-0/cs30-major-porject/proposal.md

 ## Description
 I am building a  multiplayer chess game (playing from two differnt computers)

-## Needs to have list
+## Need to have list
 - Proper movement of pieces
 - check and checkmating with advanced rules
 - Timer
 - multiplyer function
+- three game modes - multiplayer in the same computer, multiplayer in different computers and AI bot
-- three modes - bullet, blitz and rapid
+- three chess modes - bullet, blitz and rapid
 - special puzzles mode
-- AI bot to play 1v1 with the player

 ## Nice to have list
 - animations when starting and ending the game